 So Mac user has no command to access the privacy settings using the terminal command.
 So you have to manually enable the app permission for disk access from the Privacy settings on Mac that are given in the above steps.
 But if you wish to allow Read, Write and execute permission to file and folder, run the below command with File/Folder’ Path.

-Step 1→ Open terminal on Mac > Type the command “chmod 755” Then Drag the File/Folder to the Terminal.
+Step 1→ Open Terminal on Mac (Go to finder > Applications > Utilities > Terminal or use Spotlight Search) > Type the command “chmod 755” Then Drag the File/Folder to the Terminal.

 Step 2→ Hit the Return to run the command. and Allow File/Folder access permission.